shamil614/retry_broadway/blog.md

 ## Workflow
 In an effort to clarify the components described above, here's a diagram that illustrates a happy path and a retry path.
+This blog post describes a workflow for jobs and users.
+While the diagram covers users, the logic applies to jobs as well.

 <img src="./generic_broadway_pipeline_with_retry.svg">

+For the "happy path", when a user is updated in the front end application, a message is published to the main exchange.
+The first message has zero delay, so it is immediately routed to the users queue.
+The users processor in the worker app processes this message and produces some result.
+To be clear, the users processor can do anything with the result (store it in the database, publish to results queue).
+The above diagram illustrates one example where the result is sent back to the main exchange, again with zero delay, and is routed to the results queue, then processed by the front end application.

+For the "retry path", the first message follows the same path until it reaches the users processor in the worker app.
+Here, some processing failure occurs.
+Because the users queue has a dead letter exchange configured, the rejected message is republished to the retry exchange then routed to the retry queue.
+The retry processor examines retry count and decides to republish it, this time with some delay and with its retry count incremented.
+After the delay, the message is routed again to the users queue for a second try.
+This process continues until either a result is successfully published, or the retry processor decides not to republish the message because retry count reached the max retries

+Lastly please note, that the demo code is not actually publishing to a results queue.
+For the same of simplicity, the processors just print a message instead of publishing the result, or storing in a database.

 ## Topology
 This section covers the `setup.ex` mix task that builds out the topology for the demo.